What do you recommend for rubber flooring adhesive?

-We carry a one part, Polyurethane rubber flooring adhesive that has been specially formulated for indoor and outdoor use.
+We carry a one part Polyurethane that has been specially formulated for indoor and outdoor use.
 It is a permanent adhesive and is moisture cured.

-Installers love this adhesive since it is very easy to work with as well as more forgiving than many of the other rubber flooring adhesives on the market.
+Installers love this adhesive since it is very easy to work with and is more forgiving than many of the other rubber flooring adhesives on the market.

 How does it spread?

-Our adhesive is one of the smoothest and easiest adhesives on the market to spread.
-It has an extremely smooth consistency which creates great spread ability and and allows for ample coverage.
+Our adhesive has an extremely smooth consistency which creates great spread ability and and allows for ample coverage.
 It is one of the best adhesives on the market.

 What type of a trowel do I use?

-For rubber flooring tiles and rubber flooring rolls we recommend a 1/16” square notched trowel.
-It is often easier to buy a throw away trowel and when you are done laying your floor you simply throw it away.
+For rubber flooring tiles and rolls, we recommend a 1/16” square notched trowel.
+It is often easier to buy a throw away trowel.
+When you are done laying your floor you simply throw it away.

 If you want to purchase a higher quality trowel you can clean the trowel with mineral spirits when you are finished.

-No, this rubber flooring adhesive comes in one part ready to use right out of the can.
-You don’t have to stir or mix it at all.
+No, this flooring adhesive comes in one part – ready to use – right out of the can.
+You don’t have to stir or mix it.

 How much will it cover?

 The standard is 90 sq ft per gallon.
-The amount of rubber flooring adhesive coverage you experience will largely depend on the flooring surface you are going over and how thirsty the floor is.
+The amount of coverage you experience will largely depend on the flooring surface.
+In addition, it depends on the porosity of the surface.
 Wood will often absorb more of the adhesive than concrete will.